Lake Bermudez: History

-It is unknown when Lake Guanoco was discovered, it has been known for a long time by the Warao people who used the asphalt for their canoes.
+It is unknown when Lake Guanoco was discovered, it has been known for a long time by the Warao people who used the asphalt to caulk their canoes.
+Supposedly, Guanoco was the Warao Indian who had discovered the asphalt lake.

 In 1799 German Explorer Alexander von Humboldt described the site during his Latin American expedition as "The spring of the good priest" ("Quelle des guten Priesters").

-In 1883 the government of Venezuela signed a contract with Americans Horacio R. Hamilton and Jorge A. Phillips who received concessions for 25 years to mine asphalt.
-This concession caused some debate as the profits went to foreign companies.

-In 1890 the mining started by the New York & Bermúdez Company, a subsidiary of General Asphalt based in New York.
+On 15 September 1883, the government of Venezuela granted a 25-year concession to mine asphalt in Lake Bermudez to the American Horacio R. Hamilton.
+The New York & Bermúdez Company was incorporated in October 1885 and Hamilton assigned his Bermudez concession to the new company in November 1885, and finally approved by the Venezuelan government in December 1885.
+The area was developed with wharf, stores, buildings, railroad, a refinery and an electric power plant.
+In December 1888, the concession was extended to ninety-nine years.

+New companies playing on contractual grey areas set up shop on the lake starting in 1897.
+A political struggle followed.
+President Castro, elected in 1900, definitely broke Hamilton's exclusive rights on the lake.

 In 1899 the government under Cipriano Castro put higher taxes on the company; in response the company supported politically the opposing side under Manuel Antonio Matos.
-The conflict escalated and culminated in 1902-1903 in the "Asphalt War / Venezuelan conflict".
-The conflict even led to a temporary interruption in the diplomatic relations with the USA between June and December 1908, after Castro had expropriated the company.
+The conflict escalated and culminated in 1902–1903 in the "Asphalt War".
+The political turmoil even led to a temporary interruption in the diplomatic relations with the US between June and December 1908, after Castro had expropriated the company.

 In 1934 the commercial mining of the asphalt stopped and has not been re-established since.
+In 1952, the Creole Petroleum Corporation discovered the field Guanoco-Este while drilling the Guanoco 2 well, but no further development work was initiated.

+By 1998, the area was abandoned, underdeveloped, still waiting for the asphalt production to start again.